Ballchinian/LoLMatchMaker/README.md

 ## Match lifecycle

-Matches go through three stages.
+A match moves through three stages.

 A **proposed** match has been created but hasn't started.
 The proposer can delete their own, and admins can delete any of them.

-Once it's **in progress**, everyone has to be in the lobby, and nobody can be in two active matches at the same time.
+Once it's **in progress**, everyone has to be in the lobby, and nobody can sit in two active matches at once.
 If something goes wrong you can cancel it, which knocks it back to proposed.

 A **confirmed** match is done.
-Ratings get applied, it's saved to match history, and Discord rank roles sync up automatically.
+Ratings get applied, it's saved to match history, and Discord rank roles sync up on their own.

+## Tech stack

+- **Discord bot** for the match and account commands
+- **A website** for team balancing and stats
+- **A database** holding players, matches, and ratings
+- **The Riot API** for ranked seeding and result confirmation

 ## A typical match